This post is sponsored by Président® brand. As always, all opinions expressed are my own.

 - Add the liquid and gently stir with a spatula just to combine.
 At this point the dough should be quite shaggy, but if you squeeze a bit in your hand it should hold together.

 - Cover and chill for 15-20 minutes, or until cool but not too stiff.

-- Lightly flour a work surface and rolling pin and turn the chilled dough out.
+- Laminate the pastry: Lightly flour a work surface and rolling pin and turn the chilled dough out.
 Roll the dough into a long rectangle about 8″ x 20″, roughly 1/4″ inch thick.
 The pastry will seem rather patchy and not quite cohesive — this is normal; it will come together with the folds.
 Try to keep your edges and corners as straight and square as possible, but don’t stress too much about it.

 - Using a bench scraper, fold the top third of the dough down and the bottom third of the dough up like a letter, brushing off excess flour as you fold.
 Rotate your dough 90 degrees so the opening is on the right.
 This is your first fold.

 - Repeat steps 5-6 for a total of 4 folds.
 Depending on the temperature of your kitchen, your pastry may stay cool enough for you to do two folds back to back.
 But if at any point your dough starts to feel warm or sticky/soft, transfer it to a sheet pan and refrigerate for 15-30 minutes or so to chill.